tybens/leilanibender.com/blog/source/_posts/X-Tips-for-a-winning-hackathon-project.md

 Working in a team is hard.
 Trying to design a full featured project and build it in 36 hours is hard.
 Sleep deprivation makes it worse.
 Trying to figure out what needs to get done and how will be insanely hard.
 Planning includes making sure that all team members know what they're doing, and how all the parts will fit together.
 If a certain feature depends on another one, it would be a good time for someone to sleep.
 When considering "optional" features, set a time so that you know at which point you should give up and move onto something more essential.
 When planning, consider that some features may be a pain to implement but will never show up in the demo, or will only partially show up in the demo.
 For those, just have a UI or a single type of case that can be demoed and let the judges know.

 ## 3. Pair.
-Code written at hackathons is bad, as gets exponentially worse as time progresses.
+Code written at hackathons is bad, and gets exponentially worse as time progresses.
 It's almost always more efficient to have someone around for a sanity check, especially if they wrote some of the surrounding code.

 ## 4. Start by programming the "new" things.
 Coding when tired is hard.
 Reading documentation when you're so tired that everything is blurry is hard.
 If you're working with a new kind of database, write yourself a query/push/update/delete first, and let your team know where it is.
 Same goes for SDKs, sending requests from React for the first time, etc. People often don't do that, since it yields working "parts" more slowly, but trust me this is #worth.
 This also means being A G I L E and spreading out your work rather than fully finishing one "part" then moving onto the next.
 Additionally, this will let you know early on if something isn't technically feasible.